zinxfpss/fleasion-rivals-configs/README.md

 - 🎮 Made for **Roblox Rivals**
 - ⚙️ Designed for **Fleasion**
+- 💻 Windows, macOS, and Linux (Sober) support
 - 📦 Community-made configs and assets
-- 🔄 New configs and assets will be added regularly
+- 🔄 New configs and assets will be added over time

 ---